Marine Mammal Center

 The Marine Mammal Center in Sausalito, CA rescues, rehabilitates, and releases mammals that are injured, ill, or have been abandoned.
 They conduct globally recognized scientific research and inspire and educate over 100,000 visitors per year.

-The MMC team determined three key goals for their first in-gallery experience installed in front of their food preparation area:
+The MMC team determined three key goals for their first in-gallery experience installed in front of their food preparation area, the Fish Kitchen:

 - Introduce the importance of their fish kitchen and food in general in the health and rehabilitation of patients.

 - Share specific patient journeys to help visitors empathize with the experience of injured, ill, or abandoned sea lions and seals

 - Provide visitors with a list of concrete actions they can take to support the MMC’s efforts and help protect our oceans and marine life.